 This is not a series (yet, I hope) but it IS a short chapter book that is illustrated in a fun New Yorker cartoon-y kind of way.
 The story is very sweet — Eleanor who is going into third grade is missing her nanny-who-raised-her-since-she-was-a-baby because she had to move to another state to take care of her father.
 Though this nanny can never be replaced, the new babysitter understands that she will never be Bibi but she will be the best Natalie-the-babysitter-after-Bibi that she can be.
 The text on the page is broken up into very short lines to resemble poetry so it is especially easy to read and there are lots and lots of charming illustrations.

 Freddie Ramos gets a mysterious present — a pair of winged sneakers that allow him to run lightning-fast.
 He’s not sure who gave them to him but it’s a blessing since it is one less thing his mother needs to pay for.
 Ever since his father died while serving his country, his mother has struggled to make ends meet.
 She ended up taking classes to get a new position as a medical secretary so things are much better now.
 With Zapato power, anything is possible and Freddie is up to the task whether it’s a rescue or a good deed.
 This is a wonderful short-chapter book series that packs a powerful message while still being a fun read.

 Thank you to reader Angie for her two picks.
 Both are very popular series that boys AND girls enjoy … and it’s almost a rite of passage requirement to read them!

 Magic Tree House series by Mary Pope Osborne

 I think all kids read the Magic Tree House series!
 It’s a wonderful series with time travel adventures.
 I know my kids have enjoyed this series.
 Imagination Soup has a great list of Magic Tree House Look-Alikes.

 Magic School Bus series by Joanne Cole

-To check out any book at Amazon, please click on image of book.
+To examine any of the items listed, please click on image of item.